 According to the book, Sweet Invention – History of Dessert by Michael Krondl, Indian wedding sweets carry forward the tradition of marking life’s key events with elaborate desserts.
 From birth to death, every stage of life is celebrated with desserts.

 Traditionally, all Indian desserts are made on top of a stove, whether steamed, simmered, boiled in syrup, toasted, pan fried, or deep fried, or sometimes a combination of all these techniques!

-Indian wedding sweets and desserts (in general) require a great deal of precision, technique, and labor.
+Indian wedding sweets and desserts (in general) require a great deal of precision, technique, and labour.
 Making it on a large scale for wedding guests is not a joke.

-Indian wedding sweets bring together simple ingredients to symbolize the union of families.
+Indian wedding sweets bring together simple ingredients to symbolise the union of families.
 The way some of the desserts are presented (cones, round balls, flat cakes) have religious significance as well.